-Deed of Settlement
+Ngāti Rangitihi Deed of Settlement

 The benefits of the settlement will be available to all members of Ngāti Rangitihi.
-This settlement allows us to achieve a number of aspirations for our Iwi.
-It will enable the return of lands culturally and spiritually significant to us, and it will acknowledge our important role as kaitiaki of our whenua and awa.
+This settlement will allow us to achieve a number of aspirations for our Iwi.
+It enables the return of lands culturally and spiritually significant to us, and acknowledges our important role as kaitiaki of our whenua and awa.

 Read more about our journey to settlement here.

 The key components of the Deed of Settlement are: